NuGet/Home/proposed/2021/PackageNamespaces.md

 <!-- What parts of the proposal need to be resolved before the proposal is stabilized? -->
 <!-- What related issues would you consider out of scope for this proposal but can be addressed in the future? -->

-- Should strict namespaces mode be the default?
+- Q: Should strict namespaces mode be the default?
 That would deliver a `secure by default` namespacing experience.

+- A: Yes.
+The feature's intention is to limit one package source to a single namespace prefix, which should be enabled by default.

 ## Future Possibilities